DecLearn/declearn/docs/user-guide/client_sampling.md

 DecLearn API supports the use of specifications to build client sampler instances (thanks to the ClientSampler `from_specs` method) without importing and using directly the Python objects.
-You just need to define a dictionary of valid client sampler specifications and use it at server's construction.
+You just need to define a dictionary of valid client sampler specifications and pass it at server's construction.

-Thus, to instantiate the same client sampler as before, but using a dictionary, see the code below :
+Thus, to instantiate the same client sampler as in previous example, but using a dictionary :
 ```python
 from declearn.main import FederatedServer